flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### desktop-file-icon-not-installed

+Criteria: This exception is never granted.

 The `Icon` defined in the desktop file is not installed to the [proper location](https://docs.flatpak.org/en/latest/conventions.html#application-icons) or has the wrong filename.

 ### desktop-file-is-hidden

+Criteria: This exception is never granted.

 The desktop file supplied in the build sets `Hidden=true`

 ### desktop-file-is-nodisplay

+Criteria: This exception is never granted.

 The desktop file supplied in the build sets `NoDisplay=true`.
 This is only allowed for console applications.

 ### desktop-file-terminal-key-not-true

+Criteria: This exception is never granted.

 This is for console applications only.
 The desktop file is set to display on desktop environments but no `Terminal=true` is present.

 ### desktop-file-not-installed

+Criteria: This exception is never granted.

 The [desktop file(s)](https://docs.flatpak.org/en/latest/conventions.html#desktop-files),
 are either not installed to the proper location during the build or does